Myanmar frees two Reuters journalists after global outrage

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-YANGON: Two Reuters journalists jailed for their reporting on the Rohingya crisis in Myanmar walked out of prison on Tuesday, freed in a presidential amnesty after a vigorous global campaign — and backroom diplomacy — for their release.
+YANGON: Two Reuters journalists jailed for their reporting on the Rohingya crisis in Myanmar walked out of prison on Tuesday, freed in a presidential amnesty after a vigorous global campaign for their release.

+Wa Lone and Kyaw Soe Oo were mobbed by media as they stepped out of Yangon's notorious Insein prison after spending more than 16 months in detention.

 Wa Lone, 33, thanked people from "around the world" for advocating for their release and vowed he would return to work.
 "I can't wait to go to my newsroom," he said.
 "I am a journalist and I am going to continue."